 That’s why we support Plan International’s work in Zimbabwe to get 16,500 girls back into school to give them a better start in life.
 The programme is called SAGE.
 It’s an acronym for Supporting Adolescent Girls into Education.

-Kaplan Student Ambassador Munashe is from Zimbabwe and here she shares what Plan International’s SAGE programme means to her.
+Kaplan Student Content Creator Munashe is from Zimbabwe and here she shares what Plan International’s SAGE programme means to her.

 Being a girl in Zimbabwe

 Growing up in Zimbabwe, I came across girls my age who could have been sitting at the same desk as me at school, but instead they were housekeepers, vendors and some had even married already.

 In parts of the country, nearly a third of secondary school age girls are not in education.
 Some have never had the chance to go to school while others have had to drop out early.

 Put simply, they were robbed of being children because life happened; their parents either passed away or they could only afford to send the boys to school.
 Educating girls is often considered less important than educating boys because much of society thinks daughters should marry early and leave the family home.

 Some of these girls end up in abusive marriages and cannot leave because they would have nothing and would therefore find it difficult to fend for themselves.

 I also grew up watching the women in my family juggling motherhood and education, and I saw the strains this put on them.
 “You should learn while you are still young because education will open many doors for you” is a statement I hear often.

 “You should learn while you are still young because education will open many doors for you”